-However, EMA is not currently equipped to address demand surges which were the root cause of many acute shortage announcements for hospital ICU medicines across Europe.
+However, during the Covid outbreak, the EMA was not equipped to address demand surges which were the root cause of many acute shortage announcements for hospital ICU medicines across Europe.
 Consequently, Medicines for Europe set up a Hospital Medicines ICU project to assess the demand/supply balance specifically for Europe.
 The European Commission was supportive of this project and adopted written competition law guidance and a comfort letter for this project.
 The EMA SPOC and ISPOC consultations were good initiatives by the agency to collect more information on supply problems caused by demand surges.
-In future, the SPOC and ISPOC should be merged into a single, simplified and harmonised data system for shortage collection.
-This can be achieved by standardising the definition of a shortage based on criticality and requiring all agencies to collect the information via a digital tool with aligned data sets.
+In future, the SPOC and ISPOC should be merged into a single, simplified and harmonised data system for shortage collection based on SPOR.
+This can be achieved by standardising the definition of a shortage based on criticality and requiring all agencies to collect the information via a digital tool with common data sets.
 This could then be consolidated at European level to assess where problems lie.
-There should also be steps to improve the assessment of stock levels in hospitals across the EU.
-This could be done through a more efficient implementation of the EU telematics strategy (SPOR/TOM) and the long planned but never delivered connection of the EMVS to this system.
-With consolidated supply and demand information, the EMA and the Commission could provide guidance to industry to avoid shortages and ensure an equitable supply of medicines to all patients.